-Names: The genus name Caltha was a Latin name for Marigold, derived from

-  the Greek calathos, meaning a cup or goblet and referring to the flower

-  shape.
-The species name palustris, means "of the swamp or marshes" - a

-  plant of wet places.
-The name of the author of the plant classification

-  - 'L.', is for Carl Linnaeus (1707-1778), Swedish botanist and the

-  developer of the binomial nomenclature of modern taxonomy.
-Eloise Butler

-  explains (at the bottom of the page) the mis-application of the Cowslip

-  name.
+Names: The genus name Caltha was a Latin name for Marigold, derived from the Greek calathos, meaning a cup or goblet and referring to the flower shape.
+The species name palustris, means "of the swamp or marshes" - a plant of wet places.
+The name of the author of the plant classification from 1753 - 'L.', is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+Eloise Butler explains (at the bottom of the page) the mis-application of the Cowslip name.

-  Comparisons: While the genus is closely related to the Buttercups, these

-  flowers are larger and bloom much earlier than most Buttercups.
-Other

-  species of Caltha are located in other parts of the U.S. and many have

-  white flowers as does the only other Minnesota species, C. natans,

-  Floating Marsh Marigold.
-Eloise Butler's notes on this plant are given
+Comparisons: While the genus is closely related to the Buttercups, these flowers are larger and bloom much earlier than most Buttercups.
+Other species of Caltha are located in other parts of the U.S. and many have white flowers as does the only other Minnesota species, C. natans, Floating Marsh Marigold.
+Eloise Butler's notes on this plant are given below.

-  below.

 Above: Marsh Marigold showing both stem and basal leaves, the basal with serrate edges.
 Drawing of Marsh Marigold courtesy Kurt Stüber's Online Library.